+OLYMPIAN VOLCANO

+Mariner 9's pictures thrilled scientists, who abruptly changed their past belief that Mars was a long-dead planet.
+There were even hints of water having flowed, and some volcanoes seemed relatively young.
+NASA named the tallest volcanic peak Olympus Mons, after Mount Olympus on Earth.

+The first successful landings

+EARTH TO MARS

 This dish antenna at a tracking station in Goldstone, California, communicated with the two Viking spacecraft.
 NASA's Deep Space Network managed this station and two others, in Spain and Australia.
-Each station had three antennas, with the largest 70 m (230 ft) in diameter.
+Each station had three antennas, with the largest 230 feet (70 m) in diameter.

-VIKING PARACHUTES TO MARS

-On 20 July 1976, computers on board Viking 1 separated orbiter and lander, and the lander's flight path bent gradually down to Mars.
-As the descent through the final mile started, a parachute deployed - as is shown in this illustration.
+IN MID-1975, THE KENNEDY SPACE CENTER IN Florida sent Vikings 1 and 2 on their way to Mars.
+Each carried a lander to be placed on the surface.
+Launched in August, Viking 1 went into orbit around Mars in June 1976, and in July its lander module descended by parachute onto a bouldercovered northern plain.
+There, it began searching the soil for signs of life-the mission's main task.
+In September 1976, Viking 2 put down its lander on a plain halfway around the globe and farther north.
+The landers took dramatic photographs of the Martian surface and also tested the gases in the atmosphere.
+Their journeys, successful landings, and the wealth of data they gathered made Vikings 1 and 2 immense triumphs for NASA.
+Yet, their most important mission had disappointing results: they found no Martian life.
+VIKING PARACHUTES TO MARS On July 20, 1976, computers on board Viking 1 separated orbiter and lander, and the lander's flight path bent gradually down to Mars.
+As the descent through the final mile (1.6 km) started, a parachute deployed as is shown in this illustration.
 The lander was still in its protective aeroshell.

-APPROACHING TOUCHDOWN

-This painting shows a key moment soon after the lander's parachute opened.
+APPROACHING TOUCHDOWN This painting shows a key moment soon after the lander's parachute opened.
 The protective aeroshell has just ejected, and the landing legs have opened up.
 In about 50 seconds retrorockets fired, slowing down the descent, which ended a minute later with a gentle jolt on Chryse Planitia.
 Viking 1 was the first spacecraft ever to make a successful landing on another planet.

-VIKING 1 IMAGE OF MARS LANDSCAPE The northeastern horizon of Chryse Planitia looks familiar to anyone who has seen the rocky deserts of the American Southwest.
+VIKING 1 IMAGE OF MARS LANDSCAPE The northeastern horizon of Chryse Planitia looks familiar to Earthlings who know the rocky deserts of the American Southwest.
 Yet, Mars is more barren than any Earthly desertscape, and its sky is rusty-pink from suspended dust.
-The large boulder, nicknamed "Big Joe", is about 3 m (10 ft) wide and 1 m (3 ft) high.
+The large boulder, nicknamed "Big Joe," is about 10 feet (3 m) wide and 3 feet (1 m) high.
+Biology tests of Martian soil Mechanical arms on the Viking landers collected soil samples and mixed them with water and life-supporting chemicals.
+Sensitive instruments checked the mixtures, looking for signs of life such as gas molecules given off by microscopic bacteria.
+The dusty Martian soils proved sterile, however.
+Since winds mixed dust from all over the planet, most scientists believed these negative results would be the same everywhere on Mars.
+A LANDER'S LABORATORY Each Viking lander had an onboard laboratory to test soil samples.
+One instrument fed a sample with nutrients and tried to detect gases normally produced by living organisms.
+None were found.
+Another test was for plantlike cells.
+Soil was heated, and a bright light encouraged cells to grow, but without success.
+Bright lamp promoted growth of any plant cells for five days rganisms.
+None were other test was for ells.
+Soil was heated, ht light encouraged cells at without success.
+Martian soil wetted with Nutrient supply nutrient solution .